Latvia is depopulated

 “I’ve been living in Rome for years, but I’m from Turin” I tell him

 He says “Wonderful Turin.
 I like Italy, especially the north.
-You have job, public health and many refugees from the Islamic world.
+You have job, public health to the free best psoriasis cream and many refugees from the Islamic world.
 Here it’s not like this.
 From Afghanistan we are just eight, without real chances to find a job.
 We live thanks to European Union subsidies.
 But I want to leave this country.
 I’ve been living in this hostel for months, I’m just waiting for papers to leave Latvia.
 We are in Schengen Area, I’m free to travel around the continent”

 “Except the work what you don’t like about Latvia?”